-Use a web browser to access the Avaya SBCE web interface, enter https://<ip-addr>/sbc in the address field of the web browser, where <ip-addr> is the management IP address of the Avaya SBCE.
+Use a Web browser to access the Avaya SBCE Web interface.
+Enter https://<ip-addr>/sbc in the address field of the web browser, where <ip-addr> is the Avaya SBCE management IP address.

-Enter the appropriate credentials and then click Log In.
+Enter the appropriate credentials and click Log In.